SteamWorld Build

-SteamWorld Build is an upcoming city-building dungeon crawling video game developed by The Station and published by Thunderful Publishing.
-An installment in the SteamWorld series, the game is set to be released for Windows PC, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S in 2023.
+SteamWorld Build is a city-building dungeon crawling video game developed by The Station and published by Thunderful Publishing.
+An installment in the SteamWorld series, the game was released for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S in December 2023.

 Gameplay

 SteamWorld Build is a cross-genre video game.
 The first part of the game tasks the players to construct and manage a mining town on an alien planet.
 Players need to construct roads, infrastructure, amenities, and houses for their population.
 Players need to satisfy the needs of the town's residents and maintain their happiness ratings.
 As the player progresses, they will be able to unlock new buildings and technologies, as well as upgrading their workforce.
-The town's progress is measured via milestones, which is determined by the town's overall population.
+The town's progress is measured via milestones, which is determined by the town's overall population, with each inhabitant assigned to one of four different categories, which are gradually unlocked as the milestones are cleared: Workers for unskilled labor; Enginners for working on heavy machinery; Aristobots who establish various kinds of industry; and Scientists who focus on researching and developing new technologies.

 Once the player has sufficient materials to repair their mining shaft, the second part of the game would be unlocked.
-In addition to building a functioning mine, players must recruit miners to explore an old abandoned mine to look for an ancient technology that may help the player to escape the planet.
+In addition to building a functioning mine, players must recruit workers to explore an old abandoned mine to look for an ancient technology that may help the player to escape the planet.
 In the process, they must also collect ores and other resources which can be used for the expansion of the town.
-The miners need to be equipped with weapons as they will need to face monsters lurking inside the mine.
 A larger town will attract more engineers, allowing players to recruit more miners and expand the town's mining capabilities.
+The underground workers are divided into four groups: Miners, who open tunnels along the mine; Prospectors, who carry resources back to the surface; Mechanics, who can build and repair all sorts of machinery, including other bots; and Guards, who fight monsters and other dangers lurking in the mine.
+The "Mechanized" DLC introduces a fifth type of worker, the Mech, whose exclusive abilities can be applied to both exploration and combat.